What is Bag Valve Mask: When and How to Use BVM Ventilation

 The one-way valve on a BVM is an important safety feature which prevents exhaled air from entering the mask and contaminating the oxygen supply.
 This helps to ensure that only fresh, uncontaminated oxygen is delivered to the patient.
 Additionally, the one-way valve helps to reduce the risk of backflow of exhaled air into the lungs, which cause further respiratory distress.

-The bag mask device works by manually delivering air or oxygen to a patient's lungs.
 It is typically used in emergencies, such as cardiac arrest, respiratory distress, or trauma, when a patient cannot breathe adequately.
 The bag mask device provides rapid and effective ventilation to maintain oxygenation and prevent hypoxia until more advanced airway management is available, such as intubation or placement of a supraglottic airway device.

 What is a BVM Ventilation?